openfheorg/openfhe-network-examples/README.md

 There are a few different versions of this example:

-* `src/thresh_net_aborts` is a single file implementation used for benchmarking the core crypto operations without any socket communications.
+* `src/threshold_fhe_aborts` contains single file implementations used for benchmarking the core crypto operations without any socket communications.
+The file `threshold_fhe.cpp` runs without testing aborts, and `threshold_fhe_aborts.cpp` tests the abort recovery system.

-* `src/thresh_net_aborts_grpc` is a client-server version.
+* `src/threshnet_aborts_grpc` is a client-server version.

 * `src/threshnet_aborts_p2p_demo` is a peer-to-peer version.

 Both client-server and peer-to-peer use GRPC for secure socket communications, but are coded in a completely different manner.
-As client

 All these examples implement multiparty a threshold FHE computation service using gRPC.
-Demo scripts to run a threshold example with 5 parties in both client-server and peer-to-peer settings are in the `demos` folder.
+Demo scripts to run a threshold example with 5 parties in both client-server and peer-to-peer settings are in the `demos` folder (see below).
 Additional files for running the examples with 3 and 7 parties can be found in the `benchmarks` folder.

 ## Network Adjacent Co-Measurement Client-Server Example